1. Preface and Selected Terms

 We store the transmitted data until the purpose of data storage has been achieved or you revoke your consent.
 Please note that under certain circumstances the process may be subject to statutory retention periods.
 In this case, we will restrict your data for further processing until such time as it expires.

 Registration for a trade fair via web form

-You have the possibility to register via web form to visit the fair.
-If you register for the trade fair using the web form, we will save and process the contact details you enter there, as well as the other details from the form for planning our trade fair appearance and in the event of follow-up questions.
+You have the possibility to register for a visit to the trade fair via web form.
+If you register for the trade fair via the web form, we will save and process the contact data you provide there as well as the other information from the form for planning our trade fair presentation and in case of follow-up questions.

 The following data is required for registration: Name, first name, company and e-mail address.

 The processing of the data entered in the registration form is based on your consent (Art.
 6 para.
 1 lit. a DSGVO).
 You can revoke this consent at any time.
 All you need to do is send us an informal message by e-mail.
 The legality of the data processing operations carried out up to the point of revocation remains unaffected by the revocation.